isomerpages/moe-stgabrielspri/_admin-matters/School Wait List Application Form.md

 ---
 Thank you for your interest in enrolling your child/ward in St. Gabriel’s Primary School.

-1. Please complete the online [**Wait List Application Form**](https://go.gov.sg/sgps-waitlist).
+1. Please complete the online [Wait List Application Form](https://go.gov.sg/sgps-waitlist).

 2. Your application is valid for a year from the date of submission.
 Successful applicants will be contacted via the email address / contact number indicated in the form.

 3. Please be informed that International student cannot be placed on wait list.
 Do approach MOE Customer Service for more information.